-Pennsylvania Orders for Life-Sustaining Treatment (POLST) Frequently Asked Questions
+Pennsylvania Orders for Life-Sustaining Treatment (POLST) and Maryland Orders for Life Sustaining Treatment (MOLST) Frequently Asked Questions

-While the program is known by different names elsewhere, in our state POLST stands for "Pennsylvania Orders for Life-Sustaining Treatment".
+While the program is known by different names elsewhere, in Pennsylvania POLST stands for "Pennsylvania Orders for Life-Sustaining Treatment".
+In Maryland MOLST stands for Maryland Orders for Life Sustaining Treatment

-What is the POLST Program?
+What is a POLST/ MOLST?

-POLST is a voluntary process:
+A POLST/ MOLST is a document:

-- that translates a patient's goals for care at the end of life into medical orders that follow the patient across care settings - consists of physician orders that are based on a patient's medical condition and his/her treatment choices as established in communication between the patient or the legal medical decision-maker and a health care professional - is designed to improve the quality of care people receive at the end of life by turning patient goals and preferences for care into medical orders
+- created voluntarily by the patient, their health care provider and in certain circumstances, the patient's surrogate or DPOA-HC. - that translates a patient's goals for care at the end of life into medical orders that follow the patient across care settings - consists of physician orders that are based on a patient's medical condition and their treatment choices as established in communication between the patient or the legal medical decision-maker and a health care professional - is designed to improve the quality of care people receive at the end of life by turning patient goals and life support preferences for care into medical orders - In Pennsylvania, the original POLST is always completed on the Pulsar Pink form.

-For whom is a POLST form appropriate?
+For whom is a POLST/ MOLST form appropriate?

-- persons who have advanced chronic progressive illness and/or frailty - those who might die in the next year or anyone of advanced age with a strong desire to further define their preferences of care in their present state of health
+- persons who have advanced chronic progressive illness and/or frailty - those who might die in the next year or anyone of advanced age with a strong desire to further define their life support choices in and end-of-life crisis.

-To determine whether a POLST form should be encouraged, clinicians should ask themselves, "Would I be surprised if this person died in the next year".
-If the answer is "No, I would not be surprised", then a POLST form is appropriate.
+To determine whether a POLST/ MOLST form should be created, health care providers should ask themselves, "Would I be surprised if this person died in the next year".
+If the answer is "No, I would not be surprised", then a POLST form should be considered.
 Unless it is the patient's preference, use of the POLST form is not appropriate for persons with stable medical or functionality problems who have many years of life expectancy.

-May a health care provider (hospital, nursing home, hospice, other) require completion of a POLST form for all patients?
+May a health care provider (hospital, rehab facility, nursing home, personal care home, hospice, other) require completion of a POLST/MOLST form for all patients?

-- No. As stated above, use of the POLST form is completely voluntary and completed only after a discussion of choices between a patient or his/her legal decision-maker and physician. - However, facilities may choose to use the POLST form to document Do-not-Resuscitate vs. full code status for all patients, including those less seriously ill.
+- No. As stated above, use of the POLST/MOLST form is completely voluntary and completed only after a discussion of choices between a patient or their legal decision-maker and provider. - However, facilities may choose to use the POLST/MOLST form to document Do-not-Resuscitate vs. full code status for all patients, including those less seriously ill.

-Is POLST an advance directive?
+Is POLST/ MOLST an advance directive?

-- No, the POLST form is NOT an advance directive (i.e., living will or health care power of attorney).
-A POLST form represents and summarizes a patient's wishes in the form of medical orders for end-of-life care. - The POLST form is designed to be most effective in emergency medical situations.
+- No, the POLST/ MOLST form is NOT an advance directive (i.e., living will or health care power of attorney).
+A POLST/ MOLST form summarizes a patient's life support choices in the form of medical orders for end-of-life care. - The POLST/ MOLST form is designed to be most effective in emergency medical situations.

-Is an advance directive required in order to have a POLST?
+Is an advance directive required in order to have a POLST/ MOLST?

-- No, an advance directive is not required for the completion of POLST. - The POLST is an instrument that complements an advance directive. - An advance directive, in which a healthcare agent is appointed, allows for the designated agent to be engaged in care planning and healthcare decision-making even when a patient is no longer able to be involved in his/her treatment choices. - It is recommended that people with advanced illness and/or advanced frailty have both an Advance Directive and a POLST form.
+- No, an advance directive is not required for the completion of POLST. - The POLST/ MOLST is an instrument that complements an advance directive. - An advance directive, in which a healthcare agent is appointed, allows for the designated agent to be engaged in care planning and healthcare decision-making even when a patient is no longer able to be involved in his/her treatment choices. - It is recommended that people with advanced illness and/or advanced frailty have both an Advance Directive and a POLST/ MOLST form.

-Can a POLST form be completed following discussion with someone other than the patient?
+Can a POLST/ MOLST form be completed following discussion with someone other than the patient?